peterzieba/5Vpld/README.md

 >[!IMPORTANT]
 >**Compiler Mode Selection**
 >
->A word of warning is that the <code>Device:</code> section at the top of a .PLD file is more than just the part number you are interested in programming -- it is actually a device mnemonic which selects different macrocell configuration modes.
+>A word of warning is that the <code>Device:</code> keyword in the header section at the top of a .PLD file is not quite the part number you are interested in programming -- it is actually a device mnemonic which selects different macrocell configuration modes and these mnemonics should be mentioned in the datasheet for your device.
 >
->So, if you're having trouble getting a flip-flop to work, it might be because you have selected the mnemonic for "simple mode".<br>
+>So, if you're having trouble getting a flip-flop to work on a 16V8, it might be because you have selected the mnemonic for "simple mode".<br>
 >As an example, the compiler can be set to four different modes for the ATF16V8 (similar considerations apply to the 22V10 parts, etc):<br>
 >Registered - <code>G16V8MS</code><br>
 >Complex - <code>G16V8MA</code><br>